werwaser/Arrows-Bones/1 Scenes/01 Welcome to Jinnopi/1 Entry Assessment.md

 ## Summary
 The cadets are put through the Entry Assessment: a physical course to evaluate the cadets' fitness.
 Captain Saidi barks orders as they run in a militaristic fashion.
 ## Purpose
-Establish connections between Tristan and Erin, and Tristan and Maxwell.
+Establish connection between Tristan and Maxwell.
 ## Location
 [[Entry Assault Course]], morning
 ## Characters